Sporting Bengal

-Sporting Bengal United FC is the oldest and most well-known of Sporting Foundation projects.
-It was established in 1996 to challenge the under-representation of Asians in football and to offer Bangladeshi/Asian young people a chance to play football at higher level.
-In eight years the team rose from amateur Sunday league football to semi-professional football.
+Sporting Bengal United FC was therefore established in 1996 to challenge the under-representation of Asians in football and to offer Bangladeshi and other young Asian people a chance to play football at a higher level.

 Established